mascotbot/elevenlabs-widget/README.md

 2. **Embed on any website** with one script tag
 3. Users click the widget button to start a voice conversation

+## Important: SDK Not Included

+**The Mascotbot SDK package is NOT included in this repository.** You must add it separately after cloning:

+1. Obtain `mascotbot-sdk-react-X.X.X.tgz` from your [Mascotbot subscription](https://app.mascot.bot)
+2. Copy the `.tgz` file to the project root
+3. Run `pnpm install`

+This is required before building or deploying.

 ## Quick Start

 ### 1. Deploy

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fmascotbot%2Felevenlabs-widget&env=MASCOT_BOT_API_KEY,ELEVENLABS_API_KEY,ELEVENLABS_AGENT_ID&envDescription=API%20keys%20required%20for%20ElevenLabs%20widget%20integration&envLink=https%3A%2F%2Fdocs.mascot.bot%2Flibraries%2Felevenlabs-widget&project-name=elevenlabs-widget&repository-name=elevenlabs-widget)

-After deploying:
+After cloning your deployed repo:
-1. Add the Mascotbot SDK package (`mascotbot-sdk-react-0.1.7.tgz`) to your repo
+1. Add the Mascotbot SDK package (`mascotbot-sdk-react-X.X.X.tgz`) to your repo root
-2. Add your mascot `.riv` file to the `public` folder
+2. Add your mascot widget `.riv` file to the `public` folder
+3. Run `pnpm install`
-3. Commit and push to trigger a rebuild
+4. Commit and push to trigger a rebuild

 ### 2. Embed